turingschool/front-end-curriculum/lessons/module-2/es5-vs-es6.md

   * only make use of this when a single expression is written
   * multiple lines or expressions in an arrow function require the curly braces and the keyword `return`
 * drop the parentheses around a single parameter
-  * if using multiple parameters or no paremeters, the parentheses must be used
+  * if using multiple parameters or no parameters, the parentheses must be used

 To name an arrow function, you must save it as a variable.